 Plus, we have to say, Pinterest seems to like communicating with YOU.
-So many emails, updates, many of which seem quite random.
-Topics we’ve never even looked at before.
+So many emails, updates, many of which seem random.
+Topics we’ve never looked at before.

 Overall, Pinterest has its uses.
 It’s got mass appeal for anyone interested in specific subjects, particularly if they’re visual, like designs and infographics.
-If you’re prepared to dig around, you can find some great content.
+If you don’t mind digging, you can find some great content.

 Interesting.
 But really, a bit dry sometimes.
 And quite one way.